radiovamps/byi/README.md

 𓏵 (dniuf) project sekai fans, i just dislike their fanbase, i know some people are chill so in that case iwc!

-𓏵 ppl who hate on the fnaf novels.
-THE FNAF NOVELS HATE IS NOT TOLERATED HERE same with carlton's slander
+𓏵 ppl who hate on the fnaf novels. i wont tolerate hate for the fnaf novels here. euh eUEH EUGH EU eugh

                WIP, IM SO LAZY